Benito Pérez Galdós: Later life and political involvement

 Despite his attacks on the forces of conservatism, Pérez Galdós had shown only a weak interest in being directly involved in politics.
 In 1886 the Prime Minister Práxedes Mateo Sagasta appointed him as the (absent) deputy for the town and district of Guayama, Puerto Rico at the Madrid parliament; he never visited the place, but had a representative inform him of the status of the area and felt a duty to represent its inhabitants appropriately.
 This appointment lasted for five years and mainly seems to have given him the chance to observe the conduct of politics at first hand, which informs scenes in some of his novels.

-As part of the republican political forces, Madrid elected Pérez Galdós as a representative in the Cortes of 1907.
-In 1909, together with Pablo Iglesias, he presided the Republican–Socialist Conjunction, although Pérez Galdós, who "did not feel himself a politician", soon withdrew from the struggles "for the minutes and the farce" and turned his already diminished energies to the novel and the theater.
+Later, Pérez Galdós was elected as a representative in the cortes of 1907.
+In 1909, together with Pablo Iglesias, he led the Republican–Socialist Conjunction, although Pérez Galdós, who "did not feel himself a politician", soon withdrew from the struggles "for the minutes and the farce" and turned his already diminished energies to the novel and the theater.

-At the same time, the skillful political instinct of the Count of Romanones, plotted meetings between the young King Alfonso XIII and the popular writer that placed him in an ambiguous context.
-However, in 1914, Pérez Galdós, ill and blind, presented and won his candidacy as republican deputy for Las Palmas de Gran Canaria.
-This coincided with the promotion, in March 1914, of a National Board tribute to Pérez Galdós, made up of personalities as Eduardo Dato (head of the Government), the banker Gustavo Bauer (Rothschild's representative in Spain), Melquiades Álvarez, head of the reformists, or the Duke of Alba, as well as established writers such as Jacinto Benavente, Mariano de Cavia and José de Echegaray.
-Politicians such as Antonio Maura or Lerroux were not included in the board, neither were, for antagonistic reasons, the Church and the socialists.
+In 1914 Pérez Galdós was elected as republican deputy for Las Palmas de Gran Canaria.
+This coincided with the promotion, in March 1914, of a national board tribute to Pérez Galdós, made up of personalities as Eduardo Dato (head of the Government), the banker Gustavo Bauer (Rothschild's representative in Spain), Melquiades Álvarez, head of the reformists and the Duke of Alba, as well as writers including Jacinto Benavente, Mariano de Cavia and José de Echegaray.
+Politicians such as Antonio Maura or Lerroux were not included in the board, nor were representatives of the Church, or the socialists.
 He had been blind since 1912, was in financial difficulties and increasingly troubled by illness.